DOSull/model-zoo/README.md

 The most current code in `base-models` and `using-R` folders aims to be compatible with current recent versions of NetLogo.

 ## Current status
-Models in `base-models` and `using-R` should all work with NetLogo 6.2.x.
+Models in `base-models` and `using-R` should all work with NetLogo 6.4.x.
 Models in `as-released` and `misc` will not.
-Note that the models now use only extensions that come standard with NetLogo (r and palette).
+The models now use only extensions that come standard with NetLogo (r and palette).